AlexanderMladenov/Pacman/README.md

 Current Features:

 Ghost AI and targeting is based on orgininal rules and is almost the same.

 Cool win png if all coins are collected.

-Life system that functions by having pacman and the ghosts reset each time they catch him (2 lives only) Power up will cause ghosts to choose random tiles using Mersenne Twister random gen.
+Life system that functions by having pacman and the ghosts reset each time they catch him (2 lives only).

+Power up will cause ghosts to choose random tiles using Mersenne Twister random gen.

-Movement is frame independent
+Movement is frame independent.
 Collision between ghosts and player is done by seperate collision interface.

-Tilemap is rendered seperatly in order to improve performce
+Tilemap is rendered seperatly in order to improve performce.

 Current Issues: